L-mbda/Theta/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0.
+Theta is licensed under the Mozilla Public License 2.0.
 See the [LICENSE](LICENSE) file for details.